skosinskiy/dan-it-final-project/README.md

 ## Description
 Application combines relevant information about the place where a large number of people are concentrated, for example, business centers, shopping centers or residential complexes.
 Project consists of 3 applications:
-- Screen application will be deployed on a touch screen monitor which will be installed.
+- Screen application which will be deployed on a touch screen monitor.
 On this screen, we can see current information about the current location.
 - Mobile application with which users are able to “subscribe” to updates of a specific location via QR-code.
 - Admin panel for adding content and application configuration